erinfry6/AncGeneExpReconstructionBT/README.txt

 you will need to manually change each of the four command file writing scripts.

 2) find_best_model.sh - this script collects the likelihoods from the first step and identifies which model best fits the trait's evolution using the find_Likelihoods.R script
-No input necessary, but be sure to change the local path in the .sh file and the paths in the find_Likelihoods.R file!!!
+No input necessary, but be sure to change the local path at the top of the .sh file and find_Likelihoods.R scripts!

 3) ancestral_reconstruction.sh - runs the MCMC chain again, but this time only given the best model for the trait's evolution The chain will also calculate the posterior probably distribution of the reconstructing ancestral states for the desired ancestral nodes